microsoft/language-server-protocol/protocol.md

  */
 type MarkedString = string | { language: string; value: string };
 ```

 * error: code and message set in case an exception happens during the hover request.

 #### <a name="textDocument_signatureHelp"></a>Signature Help Request

 The signature help request is sent from the client to the server to request signature information at a given cursor position.

->**Changed:** In 2.0 the request uses `TextDocumentPositionParams` with proper `textDocument` and `position` properties.
-In 1.0 the uri of the referenced text document was inlined into the params object.

 _Request_
 * method: 'textDocument/signatureHelp'